summama/react-project/README.md

 src: https://www.youtube.com/watch?v=f55qeKGgB_M

-But i did this project in simple  vanilar js and pedro did it in typescript.
+But i did this project in simple  vanila js and pedro did it in typescript.
 Must do project at beginner level

 Deployed using firebase:  https://react-course-15f58.web.app/